lankryf/peach/README.md

 ```
 _hint: Replace 'path/to/your/xampp' with the path of your XAMPP folder._

-**Notice that XAAMP path and PHP versions folder path must be on the common disk with Peach.**
+**Notice that XAAMP path and PHP versions folder path must be on the common disk partition with Peach.**

 ## Manual
 Peach has a small manual, which you can access by using: